Learn About Watermelons

 Why do I have flowers but no fruit?
 Watermelons have both male and female flowers on the same plant.
 Male flowers usually open first and female flowers have a baby fruit behind the flower.
 Both types of flowers must be present to have fruit set.
 Flowers may abort because of heat or cold or drought stress OR flowers abort because of a lack of pollination OR the plant is not ready to set fruit and the plant is self-aborting flowers to conserve and direct energy towards more growth.

-How can I tell which seeds are the pollinator plants?
-The pollinator seeds are larger and darker than the seedless variety.
+How can I tell which seeds are the pollinator plants whan I plant them?
+The pollinator seeds are larger than the seedless variety.

 Why is the center hollow?
 This is known as Hollow Heart and can be caused by cold snaps, extreme heat, or a dry spell followed by a lot of rain.